qarmin/czkawka/instructions/Instruction.md

 ### Invalid Symlinks
 To find invalid symlinks we must first find symlinks.

-After searching for them you should check at which element it points to and if it does not exist, add this symlinks into the list of invalid symlinks, pointing to a non-existent path.
+After searching for them, you should check at which element it points to and if it does not exist, add this symlinks into the list of invalid symlinks, pointing to a non-existent path.

 The second mode is to detect recursive symlink.
-Unfortunately, this mode does not work and it displays when using it an error of a non-existent target element, but it is implemented by counting the jumps of the symlink and after exceeding a certain number (e.g. 20) it is considered that the given symlink is recursive.
+Unfortunately, this mode does not work, and it displays when using it an error of a non-existent target element, but it is implemented by counting the jumps of the symlink and after exceeding a certain number (e.g. 20) it is considered that the given symlink is recursive.

 ### Same Music
 This is a mode to find identical music files through tags.